What is conciliation?

-- you can use the Conciliation preparation toolkit [PDF, 235KB] to help you think about what outcome you want, and what you can negotiate and compromise on.
-It does not need to be given to us or another party, and is also available to use online.
+You can use the Conciliation preparation toolkit [PDF, 235KB] which is also available online to help you think about what outcome you want, and what you are willing to negotiate and compromise on.
+You don’t need to give us or the NDIA anything from the toolkit.
+Here are a couple of important tips:

 What happens at conciliation?

-The AAT Conference Registrar or Member will give you and the Agency an opportunity to:
+An AAT Conference Registrar or AAT Member will help the parties to:

-- discuss information about the case and hear each other’s point of view
+- talk about the evidence in the case and hear each other’s point of view

 What happens if I cannot attend the conciliation?